 Student Entertainment & Activities Team

-The Student Entertainment & Activities Team (S.E.A.T.) is comprised of students who select, plan, and implement activities and entertainment with both social and educational dimensions in conjunction with the Director of Student Activities.
-These events vary and may include comedians, novelty acts, concerts, trips, dances, homecoming week, spring fling week, and much more.
+The Student Entertainment & Activities Team (S.E.A.T.) is comprised of students who select, plan, and implement activities and entertainment with both social and educational dimensions.
+These events vary and may include comedians, novelty acts, concerts, trips, dances, homecoming week, spring fling week and much more.

 Student Government Association